-4.3 What do these differences in inputs tell us about the historical belowground ecosystem under which these soils developed in comparison to the systems under which these soils continue to change?
+4.3 What do these differences in inputs tell us about the perennial prairie ecosystem under which these soils developed and the annual cropping systems under which these soils continue to change?

-The experimental location was a site of cultivation under annual crops for over 100 years.
+The experimental location was a site of cultivation under annual crops for over 100 years, following ~10,000 years of perennial prairie systems.
 We do not have measurements of the pre-cultivation soil C profile, but other data from sites near our experiment (Guzman 2009, McGranahan et al. 2014) show that the soil C profile shifted from a pattern of having an exponential decrease in C with distance from the surface to a pattern of more uniform distribution of C with the highest point of C 10 cm below the surface.
 The loss of C in the soil surface after cultivation is well known and attributed to mass loss through soil erosion, increased mineralization of organic matter through tillage, and decreased belowground organic matter inputs (Davidson et al. 1993; Huggins et al. 1998).
 Less is documented about the change in soil carbon below 30 cm, but using a robust dataset, Veenstra et al. (2015) found soil organic C to increase below 35 cm after 50 years in maize and soybean cropping systems in Iowa.
 Initial soil organic C measurements in that study were made ~50 years after these soils had already been converted to annual systems, preventing comparison to soil organic C levels at depth under native vegetation, but results from Veenstra et al. still show that Mollisols can and do gain soil organic C at deeper depths under maize and soybean systems.
 Similarly, David et al. (2008) and Follett et al. (2009) found cultivated sites that gained deep soil organic C relative to remnant prairies and grasslands.

-Our relatively short-term study of 6 years did not detect significant changes in soil C at any depth, but differences in quantity, distribution, and C:N ratios between the annual and perennial rooting systems we studied have important implications for how deep soil organic C may have changed and continues to change with the implementation of annual cropping systems.
+Our relatively short-term study of 6 years did not detect significant changes in soil C at any depth.
+However, differences in quantity, distribution, and C:N ratios between the annual and perennial rooting systems we studied have important implications for how deep soil organic C may have changed and continues to change with the implementation of annual cropping systems.
 A large, structural-tissue dominated root C pool with slow turnover, concentrated at shallow depths was replaced by a small, non-structural-tissue dominated root C pool with fast turnover evenly distributed in the soil profile.
 The difference in size between these two pools has long been obvious, but often misleading for comparisons related to C accounting because differences in root turnover and tissue C:N ratio are often not taken into consideration.
 An exception, Omonode et al. (2006) discusses the possibility that slower turnover in perennial rooting systems may prevent expected increases in soil organic C compared to adjacent maize systems.
 The data presented here in the context of recent organic matter formation theory suggest that while differences in root C pool and soil organic C relationships in maize and prairie above 20 cm are predominately controlled by root biomass amount, root biomass amount is less of a factor below 20 cm.

 5 Conclusion